-Common planning periods on Tuesdays and Thursdays are set aside for professional learning and a master calendar of training for each month is available.
+Common planning periods on Tuesdays, Wednesdays, and Thursdays are set aside for professional learning.
 Teachers are expected to utilize knowledge gained in training and apply to their own students, classrooms, instruction, planning, and data analysis.
-Continued training on the following occurs during the Tuesday and Thursday sessions:
+Continued training on the following occurs during the Thursday sessions:

 - Blended Learning

 - Standards-based instruction

 - Analyzing data for strengths and weaknesses

 - Planning relevant instruction

-- Writing strategies (6 + 1 Writing Strategies)
+- Writing strategies

-- Georgia Standards of Excellence (GSE) (Deconstructing the Standards)
+- Georgia Standards of Excellence (GSE)

 - Grading Principles and Practices

-- Increasing Rigor, Relevance, and Relationship building in the classroom
+- TKES

-- Improving quality conversations
+- MTSS

-- Guided reading in small groups